The store will not work correctly when cookies are disabled.

 Additional infos

 To be used under adult supervision as part of a supervised sensory discovery activity.
-With the mirror, the colours double and merge, making the sensory space appear bigger.
-Compatible with the UV lamps (ref 61538, 61994 or 61995).
+The UV lamp is integrated into the mirror.

 Specialist's opinion